Aurora-739/Project-1/README.md

   * The contact secton's title is an h3 and in the brown (#766161).
   * The contact section's text is the same colour as most of the text on the website to further the fluidity of the page.
   * There is also a link in the navigation that sends the user to this section of the home page regardless of what page they are currently on.
+  * The font is Cormorant Garamond, a serif font.

 ![image](https://github.com/user-attachments/assets/78c2f7c7-0465-46e2-bfcf-3abc708bdf22)